wno-git/gthon2018/entry/README.txt

 Greetz to orgs for the nice event! \o/

+Known Issues
+==

+This glitches on NVidia / Windows for some reason.
+I created this on Intel Haswell Mobile Graphics on Linux and it worked correctly with that.

 Credits
 ==

 Music: Minimize Me (feat.
 Daniel Davis) by Decktonic, CC-BY-NC-SA http://freemusicarchive.org/music/Decktonic/Unbox_Me/Decktonic_-_Unbox_Me_-_05_Minimize_Me_feat_Daniel_Davis

 Copyright 2017 The Exo Project Authors (https://github.com/NDISCOVER/Exo-1.0) This Font Software is licensed under the SIL Open Font License, Version 1.1.